6 KPIs Every Gaming Company Should Measure and Track

 2. Average revenue per paying user (ARPPU)

 This metric assesses the profitability of each paying customer and the company’s ability to generate revenue.
 Average Revenue Per Paying User refers to the average amount of revenue generated from each paying user during a specific period.
-This metric only counts users that have paid your gaming company money for their subscriptions, in-app purchases, or downloads.
+ARPPU only counts users who have paid your gaming company for their subscriptions, in-app purchases, or downloads.
 It is mostly used by mobile app businesses to identify their most valuable customer segments and buyer profiles.
+Divide total revenue by total paying users.

-ARPPU = Total Revenue/ Total # of Paying Users
+ARPPU = Total Revenue/ Total number of Paying Users

 Though similar, this metric will always be higher than the average revenue per user (ARPU) because it only accounts for active paying customers, not the entire customer base.